opendatateam/udata/docs/rdf.md

     /dataset/{id}/rdf

-where `id` is dataset identifier on the udata instance.
+where `id` is the dataset identifier on the udata instance.

 This URL performs content negotiation and redirects to:

     /dataset/{id}/rdf.{format}

-The dataset pages serves as identifier and performs content negotiation too, so the following URLs will all redirect to the same RDF endpoint:
+The dataset pages serves as an identifier and performs content negotiation too, so the following URLs will all redirect to the same RDF endpoint:

     /dataset/{id}